R17 (New York City Subway car): Description

-The R17s were numbered 6500–6899.
+The R17s were selectively numbered 6500–6899.
 They were one of three car classes purchased in the mid-1950s by the New York City Transit Authority to replace much of the pre-World War II IRT High-Voltage (Hi-V) rolling stock, which included the Gibbs cars, the Deck Roofs, and the Hedley Hi-V cars.
 The cars were single unit cars capable of operating both independently or as part of a longer train.

 There were two versions of the R17: General Electric-powered cars (6500–6699) and Westinghouse Electric-powered cars (6700–6899).

 Cars 6800–6809 were factory equipped with air conditioning when delivered.
 However, the air conditioning experiment was considered a failure, and the cars were refitted with standard axiflow fans between 1962 and 1964.

 As delivered, R17s came with low-running lights and very comfortable foam rubber seats.
 In 1957, sealed beam headlights were added to the cars.
 Additionally, vandalism and wear & tear contributed to rapid and frequent damage to the original seats, leading the Transit Authority to replace the seats with hard fiberglass benches similar in feel to the ones in use on New York City subway trains today.